architkansal/architkansal.github.io/_posts/2018-10-05-Discriminatory-Scatternet.md

 ## Stage 2 : Discriminatory Scattering Network

 This section details the hand-crafted scattering network termed as, the Discriminatory Scattering Network that extracts relatively symmetric translation invariant feature representations from the input signal.
-We use a DTCWT Scatternet [12] which is a parametric log based improved numerous version of the multi-layer hand-crafted Scattering Networks.
+We use a DTCWT Scatternet which is a parametric log based improved numerous version of the multi-layer hand-crafted Scattering Networks.
 Translation invariant features are extracted by the Scatternet using the dual-tree complex wavelet transform (DTCWT).

 The scatternet consists of two layers.
 At the first layer, the input signal x is filtered with dual-tree complex wavelets at multiple scales(4) and pre-defined orientations (6) to obtain invariant features.
 Further, Cascaded wavelet filtering is performed at the second layer separately for foreground object of interest and background clutter that retrieves the high frequency components lost due to smoothing.

 In the image below, the first row shows the input images.
 2nd row is the corresponding 2nd layer layer output for scatternet without manifold separation.
 The 3rd row is the output of 2nd layer layer for Discriminatory scatternet(with manifold separation).
+It can clearly be observed that feature space obtained with manifold separation technique is much better suited for classsification by SVM than the feature space obtained without it.

 ![L2 Output]({{site.baseurl}}/images/scatternet/l2.png "L2 Output")